-At certain moments, I start to feel like this clam.
-Clamped shut, closed for business, knee-deep in a field of tidal muck that stretches into the visible distance.
+There are times when I feel like this clam: clamped shut, closed for business, knee-deep in a field of tidal muck that stretches to the horizon.

 But then what?
 I’ve moved, I’ve said hello…but what if I don’t have time to sit down and Focus?
 Today I want to share with you a strategy you can use anywhere, anytime, in any company.
 It is quick.
 It is startlingly effective.
 And it will put you into the curious, open attitude of Focusing, even if you’ve never studied Focusing.

 It has two parts: a sound, and two words.

 The two words are, “I wonder….”

 That’s it.
 You make the sound “Hmmmm….then you say, “I wonder….”…then you fill in the blank:

 - “Hmmm…I wonder what would happen if I set a timer and tried to finish this draft in 15 minutes….”

 - “Hmmm…I wonder if there’s some other way to look at this….”